Alextung427/QRTarotCardGame/readme.txt

 Before you begin, make sure to install the following dependencies from the terminal/ command prompt if you dont already have it installed.

+You dont need the QRGenerator to play the game.
+We've included it in the repository so that if you are interested in making your own QR codeyou can use the QRGenerator to make any card you like.

-Copy and paste the following codes, line by line into you terminal/command prompt to install the dependencies required: pip install pyzbar pip install pyttsx3 pip install opencv-python
+Copy and paste the following codes, line by line into you terminal/command prompt to install the dependencies required: pip install pyzbar pip install pyttsx3 pip install opencv-python pip install PyQRCode (for QRGenerator)

 You may also have to download pywin32 if you are on windows and are having issues with the speak buttons not working.
 I downloaded pywin32-228.win32-py3.8.exe from